 Prepare filter coffee as usual.

-Replace some of the water with ice and brew coffee directly over the ice.
-For example: For 300 ml of coffee, brew with 200 ml of water over 100 g of ice.
-The amount of ground coffee remains the same (6 g of the Heavenly Coffee per 100 ml of water).
+Replace part of the water with ice and brew coffee directly over the ice.
+E.g.: For 300 ml of coffee, brew with 200 ml of water over 100 g of ice.
+The amount of coffee grounds remains unchanged.
+(6g of the Heavenly /100ml water)

-Dissolve 15 Ricola Cranberry Bonbons with 150 g of sugar in 150 ml of warm water and bring to a boil until well dissolved.
-Allow to cool and keep refrigerated.
+Dissolve 15 Ricola Cranberry candies with 150g sugar in 150ml warm water and boil once until everything is well dissolved.
+Let cool and store chilled.

-Alternatively, other berry or flower syrups can be used (e.g., elderflower, raspberry, woodruff, etc.).
+Alternatively, other berry or flower syrups can also be used. (e.g., elderflower, raspberry, woodruff, etc.)

 Add all ingredients to a glass filled with ice and stir.

-Tip: This recipe also works perfectly with fine Kenyan specialty coffee, but here I would replace the lemon juice with lime juice.
+Tip: This recipe also works perfectly with fine Kenyan specialty coffee, but I would swap the lemon juice for lime juice.

 Coldbrew Funky Fresh